The Specs . . . 4k video, a 24 megapixel sensor, two-way tilt screen, dual UHS-II memory card slots, boost performance of 14fps with a battery grip.

 Where the Sony A6300 is better

-Where the Sony excels is with its video features.
-It’s still a bit more robust than the X-T2 although it does have heat issues.
-As time goes on we’ll have to see how the X-T2 handles heat when shooting longer videos.
-I can tell you right now it gets hot so I imagine it will have similar limitations when recording for a long time in hot conditions.
+Where Sony excels is with its video features.
+It’s still a bit more robust than the X-T2, although it does have heat issues.
+As time passes, we’ll have to see how the X-T2 handles heat when shooting longer videos.
+I can tell you right now it gets hot, so I imagine it will have similar limitations when recording for a long time in hot conditions.

-Because of the e-mount on the Sony A6300, the camera has access to all of Sony’s full frame lenses.
-This means you have way more options for lenses compared to Fujifilm.
-Granted, full frame lenses are going to be a lot more expensive.
-It’s rumored Sony will also give their APS-C lens line up some love in the near future.
+Because of the e-mount on the Sony A6300, the camera has access to all of Sony’s full-frame lenses.
+This means you have way more lens options than Fujifilm.
+Granted, full-frame lenses are going to be a lot more expensive.
+It’s rumored Sony will also give their APS-C lens lineup some love in the near future.

 Fujifilm X-T2 vs X-Pro 2

-It’s tough to compare the X-T2 to the X-Pro 2 because the X-Pro 2 is such a unique camera and is designed for a very specific type of person.
-I like the X-Pro 2 a lot and it feels so classy.
-But the X-T2 is a lot smaller and much lighter making it a little more comfortable to carry around.
-The flip screen and option for a battery grip that enhances performance makes the X-T2 also more of a practical camera.
+It’s tough to compare the X-T2 to the X-Pro 2 because the X-Pro 2 is a unique camera designed for a very specific type of person.
+I like the X-Pro 2 a lot, and it feels so classy.
+However, the X-T2 is a lot smaller and lighter, making it a little more comfortable to carry around.
+The flip screen and option for a battery grip that enhances performance make the X-T2 also more of a practical camera.

 Where the X-T2 is better

-The X-T2 is lighter, smaller and also has more features like 4k video.
+The X-T2 is lighter and smaller and has more features like 4k video.

 You can also customize the X-T2 a little more with the menus.
-Like on the X-Pro 2 you can only set the power saving option to be 2-minutes or 5-minutes.
-If you’re not use to turning your camera on and off to save battery life then you’re going to have terrible battery life.
+Like on the X-Pro 2, you can only set the power saving option to be 2-minutes or 5-minutes.
+If you’re not used to turning your camera on and off to save battery life, then you’ll have terrible battery life.

 I also really like the ISO and Shutter dials on the X-T2 and the way they lock more than I like how they set up the X-Pro 2.
-I just never loved the way the ISO dial works on the X-Pro 2.
-You get use to it and it’s fine, but the X-T2 is just easier.
+I never loved how the ISO dial works on the X-Pro 2.ย You get used to it, and it’s fine, but the X-T2 is easier.

-Boost Mode also enhances the auto focus speed as well as the fps the camera is capable of shooting.
+Boost Mode also enhances the autofocus speed and the fps the camera can shoot.

 Where the X-Pro 2 is better

-The OVF is a lot of fun and sometimes it’s nice to set the camera to viewfinder only and just run treat it like a classic film camera.
-And I think that’s what makes the X-Pro 2 such a desirable camera.
-It just feels so classic and it’s one of those cameras that are a conversation starter everywhere you go, especially if you get a nice leather case.
+The OVF is a lot of fun, and sometimes, it’s nice to set the camera to viewfinder only and treat it like a classic film camera.
+And I think that makes the X-Pro 2 such a desirable camera.
+It feels so classic, and it’s one of those cameras that areย a conversation starter everywhere you go,ย especially if you get a nice leather case.

 Fujifilm X-T2 | Using Retro Lenses

-One of the great things about mirrorless cameras like the Fujifilm X-T2, is it gives you this amazing ability to attach old retro lenses of almost any type, or even lenses from other brands.
-I use a lot of Leica M lenses as well as old M42 mount screw on lenses.
+One of the great things about mirrorless cameras like the Fujifilm X-T2 is they give you this amazing ability to attach old retro lenses of almost any type, or even lenses from other brands.
+I use a lot of Leica M lenses as well as old M42 mount screw-on lenses.

-Since the Fujifilm has great manual focus assist settings, like focus peaking as well as a few other display configurations, the camera becomes one of the best, if not the best for adapting old retro lenses.
+Since the Fujifilm has great manual focus assist settings, like focus peaking and a few other display configurations, the camera becomes one of the best, if not the best, for adapting old retro lenses.

-I use a lot of those old Helios lenses, as well as the Industar, or my favorite Voigtlander lenses and it all works great.
+I use many old Helios lenses, the Industar, or my favorite Voigtlander lenses, and they all work great.

 Fujifilm X-T2 Review | Bottom Line

-It’s no doubt Fujifilm created a monster with the X-T2, a camera that can comfortably be used in any situation for any style of photography and now with 4k video, it’s also an amazing tool for the filmmaker.
+There is no doubt that Fujifilm created a monster with the X-T2.
+This camera can comfortably be used in any situation and in any style of photography, and now, with 4k video, it’s also an amazing tool for filmmakers.

 Best SD Memory Card For The Fujifilm X-T2